agentero/producerflowapi/wiki/Getting-started-with-grpc.md

 For Go developers, we provide a generated SDK that makes it easy to integrate with our services.

-To get started with the Go SDK, follow our [detailed guide](./getting-started-go-sdk.md).

 ## TypeScript SDK

 For TypeScript and JavaScript developers, we offer a generated SDK for both browser and Node.js environments.

-To get started with the TypeScript SDK, follow our [detailed guide](./getting-started-typescript-sdk.md).

 ## Additional Language Support